-Recommendation Update for stocktake 24 Urology services in Northern Ireland should be reconfigured into a 3 team model, to achieve long term Complete P44 stability and viability.
-25 Teams North and East (Northern, Western, Belfast and No Comment P46 South Eastern Trusts) should ensure that prior to the creation of the new Teams, there are clear, unambiguous and agreed arrangements in place with regard to Consultant on-call and out of hours arrangements.
+Recommendation Update for stocktake 24 P44 Urology services in Northern Ireland should be reconfigured into a 3 team model, to achieve long term stability and viability.
+Complete F44 Stability and Viability.
+25 Teams North and East (Northern, Western, Belfast and No Comment South Eastern Trusts) should ensure that prior to the P46 and agreed arrangements in place with regard to Consultant on-call and out of hours arrangements.
 26 Each Trust must work in partnership with the other Trust/s This is not complete due to the delay in recruitment of the full within the new team structure to determine and agree the teams.
 P46 new arrangements for service delivery, including inter alia,